-Kennedy Space Center, FL (April 23, 2018) — The Center for the Advancement of Science in Space (the ISS National Lab) today announced the selection of three projects from its Cotton Sustainability Challenge.
-The challenge, sponsored by Target Corporation, provided researchers and innovators the ability to propose solutions to improve crop production on Earth by sending their concepts to the International Space Station (ISS) U.S. National Laboratory.
+Kennedy Space Center, FL (April 23, 2018) — The International Space Station (ISS) U.S. National Laboratory today announced the selection of three projects from its Cotton Sustainability Challenge.
+The challenge, sponsored by Target Corporation, provided researchers and innovators the ability to propose solutions to improve crop production on Earth by sending their concepts to the ISS National Lab.
 The challenge sought potential solutions to benefit cotton production by improving water sustainability.
-Through this collaboration, the ISS National Lab and NASA will facilitate hardware implementation and in-orbit access to the ISS National Lab, while Target will provide grant funding for selected proposals. the ISS National Lab is the organization tasked by NASA with managing the ISS National Lab.
+Through this collaboration, the ISS National Lab and NASA will facilitate hardware implementation and in-orbit access to the ISS, while Target will provide grant funding for selected proposals.

 Selected projects include: